 Conference Participation:

-My research interests include the following: apophaticism, mysticism, theology, religion, theopoetics, hermeneutic theory, Renaissance drama, Renaissance literature, Metaphysical poetry, Medical Humanities, pre-and-early-modern medicine, queer theory, trans studies, queer histories, feminist theory, literary criticism, and continental philosophy (broadly speaking).
+My research interests include theology & religion (particularly apophaticism, theopoetics, and mysticism in the late Middle Ages), hermeneutic theory, Renaissance drama and literature, metaphysical poetry, the medical humanities (premodern-and-early modern medicine, especially), queer theory, trans studies, queer histories, feminist & gender theory, literary criticism, and (broadly speaking) continental philosophy.

 Award